-Ian Athfield , or ‘Ath’ as he is affectionately known, is past President and Gold Medallist of the New Zealand Institute of Architects and a major figure in New Zealand architecture.
+Ian Athfield , or ‘Ath’ as he was affectionately known, past President and Gold Medallist of the New Zealand Institute of Architects and a major figure in New Zealand architecture, died unexpectedly on 14 January 2015, only a few weeks after being knighted Sir Ian Athfield in the 2015 New Zealand New Years Honours.

 (The following was edited from the well informed ‘bio’ on Wikipedia)